Guild Incorporated exists to help individuals with mental illness lead quality lives.

 Community or Constituency Served

-Guild Incorporated focuses on serving adults who have a diagnosis of serious mental illness and/or whose illness is of a serious and persistent nature.
-Crisis and short term services may serve individuals experiencing acute distress, as determined by an assessment of mental status and functioning conducted by crisis service personnel.
-Individuals served have histories of multiple hospitalizations and other difficulties and need intensive support and outreach in order to live in the community.
+Guild Incorporated focuses on serving adults (and youth, aged 16-20) who have a diagnosis of serious mental illness and/or whose illness is of a serious and persistent nature.
+Crisis and short-term services may serve individuals experiencing acute distress, as determined by an assessment of mental status and functioning conducted by crisis service personnel.
+Individuals served have histories of multiple hospitalizations and other difficulties, and need intensive support and outreach in order to live in the community.
 Many have intractable symptoms.
-Some have long histories of homelessness, and histories of trauma and abuse.
+Some have long histories of homelessness, trauma and abuse.

 Geographic Area Served